F1uctus/Kite/README.md

 Also, this skin pack uses the [`FrostedGlass`](https://github.com/TheAzack9/FrostedGlass) plugin.

-There is a micro C# program to allow to get Windows accent color, so you'll need .NET Framework 4.7.2 or greater.
+There is a micro C# program allowing to get Windows accent color, so you'll need .NET Framework 4.7.2 or greater.

 ## Screenshots